 When you delete a set, the set itself is moved to the Trash.
 However, the members (or “children”) within that set are not affected; instead, they each retain their existing published or unpublished state.

-To restore default page titles, click the TOC Labels button on the Order Pages tab and choose Restore Defaults (All).
+To restore default page titles, on the Order Pages tab, select TOC Labels, and then select Restore Defaults (All).

 To manually enter page names one at a time, go to the Order Pages tab of the eCatalog screen.
-Then click in the page number field and enter a name.
-Enter a name for each page you want to name.
+Then, in the page number field, enter a name for each page you want to name.

 Importing page names is recommended if you are dealing with an eCatalog with many pages.
 You can import the names from a tab-delimited or XML file.

 The TOC label is stored in an image’s User Data field; format this data as a list of